hanabi/hanabi.github.io/docs/beginner/early-game-question-1.md

   ]}>
 <TabItem value="question">

-- Alice clues number 1 to Cathy, touching three cards.
+- On the first turn of the game, Alice clues number 1 to Cathy, touching three cards.
 - Bob discards a red 1.
 - Is it now the *Early Game* or the *Mid-Game*?